Skip to content ↓

 Lynn is a Chartered Accountant and has over 20 years’ experience in education which spans Primary, Secondary, Colleges and continued professional development.
 She is an experienced leader and brings a wealth of knowledge to the Trust.

-Lynn is committed to strengthening the organisation and is responsible for the finance and operational strategy.
+Lynn is committed to strengthening the organisation and is responsible for the finance strategy.

 Head of Executive Services & EA to the CEO